heysweet/car-map-challenge/README.md

 The server is very simple by design.
 I wanted to use the server to do the heavy lifting of avoiding sending too many coordinates over the wire.
 I also stored the date/time information of hopes of moving forward with some Day/Night division, or perhaps windows of time sliders to allow querying of specific dates or hours.
 Ultimately given more time, creating animations of how trips change throughout the day would be a fun project to work on, that I imagine could be informative.
 Of course, I wouldn't move forward with a task like that unless it was a feature that was requested by the team that was going to use this.

+## Additional Notes

+Due to the time constraints, I just copy and pasted the Google Maps API key into the actual code.
+Moving forward, I would manage all secure information inside a credentials.json file located outside of the repository (.gitignore credentials.json to avoid developers accidentally pushing it).

+Additionally, the user interface isn't fully intuitive.
+I would spend more time to make shape drawing more clear, by either allowing dragging, or the more computationally friendly choice would be to demonstrate the click-to-draw functionality.